top of page

 Flurina Birri

-How far are you willing to go to defend your values, conscience and humanity itself?
+How far do you go in defending your conscience and humanity?

 Sophie Scholl, German activist (1921-1943)